adhhamdev/startup-directory/README.md

 This project is a directory for startups.
 It provides information about various startups, their services, and more.
 You can create and upload a Satrtup too.

+## Key Features

+ • Filter Startups by Industry and Investment Type.

+ • Search for any Startups.

+ • View full details of a Startup.

+ • Create and upload your own Startup.

 ## Installation

 To install this project, follow these steps: